Energy-time attack on detectors in quantum key distribution: Experimental setup

 The photon detection efficiency (measured at 0.1 photons per attenuated laser pulse applied at $1~\kilo\hertz$ rate) is 9.8\% and 12.7\% for SPD1 and SPD2, while their dark count rate $D = 428$ and $532~\hertz$.
 To reduce the influence of the dark count rate on the measurement of photon detection efficiency, we use a coincidence logic detailed below.

-One can see that the detector parameters do not perfectly match.
-If a pair of such detectors is used in a QKD receiver, its security can be provided by amending the QKD protocol \cite{bochkov2019,trushechkin2022}.
-Alternatively, the four-state Bob cancels any mismatch between the two detectors, including time- and wavelength-mismatch \cite{makarov2024}.
+One can see that the sample parameters do not perfectly match.
+If a pair of such SPDs is used in a QKD receiver, its security can be provided by amending the QKD protocol \cite{bochkov2019,trushechkin2022}.
+Alternatively, the four-state Bob cancels any mismatch between the two SPDs, including time- and wavelength-mismatch \cite{makarov2024}.